methermeneus/snippets/README.md

 * `epsilonFloat` and `epsilonDouble` are globals containing the value of machine epsilon for float and double types.
 I may later factor these into lambdas or defines, but for now they have helper functions which are defined in the header.
+* `E` and `PI` are useful in any number of occasions, and it's nice to have a constant lying around.

 ### Math
 * `int pow (int base, int exp)` for integer exponents